What are the best books for middle school boys? How do you know what books are considered ideal for a pre-teen?

 By: Brandon Mull and R.C.
 Bray

-Kye Note: Two great books I’m positive are within my top ten!
+Kye Note: Two great books I’m positive are within my top ten best books for middle school boys!
 These books bring magic and adventure to the table.
 Both stories have three middle aged kids trying to save the world!
 If you can get these books while you can!

 By: Jeff Smith